Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Phase space distribution of axinos

 \subsubsection{Wino NLSP with a low reheating temperature (BM2 with $M_{2} > T_{R}$)}

-The NLSP is wino as in the previous scenario, namely in BM2.
+The NLSP is the wino as in the previous scenario, namely in the BM2 case.
 We, however, assume that the reheating temperature is below the wino mass, $T_{R} = M_{2} / 5$.
-With such a low reheating temperature, the right panel of Fig.~\ref{fig:dist-real} shows that the axino yield from wino 3-body decay (red solid) is comparable to that from the scattering (blue solid); wino 3-body decay produces 46\% of the total axino abundance.

-The resultant phase space distribution (yellow solid) in Fig.~\ref{fig:dist-real} is, however, different from that of freeze-in 3-body decay shown in Fig.~\ref{fig:dist-process}.
-This is because taking $T_{R} = 100 \GeV$ ($M_{2} / T_{R} = 5$), axino freeze-in occurs at $T \sim T_{R} = M_{2} / 5$, and the typical energy given to an axino, which is roughly $M_{2} / 3$, is larger than the temperature.
+With such a low reheating temperature, the right panel of Fig.~\ref{fig:dist-real} shows that the axino yield from wino 3-body decay (red) is comparable to that from scattering (blue).
+Wino 3-body decay produces 46\% of the total axino abundance.
+The resultant phase space distribution (yellow solid) in the left panel of Fig.~\ref{fig:dist-real} is, however, different from that of freeze-in 3-body decay shown in Fig.~\ref{fig:dist-process}.
+This is because with $T_{R} = 100 \GeV$ ($M_{2} / T_{R} = 5$), axino production occurs at $T \sim T_{R} = M_{2} / 5$, and the typical energy given to an axino, which is roughly $M_{2} / 3$, is larger than the temperature.
 As a result, the axino phase space distribution becomes hotter than the Fermi-Dirac one (dashed).
-In order to elucidate this point, the BM2 with $T_{R} = 50 \GeV$ ($M_{2} / T_{R} = 10$, purple solid) is also shown in Fig.~\ref{fig:dist-real}, where the effects of the electroweak phase transition is ignored for simplicity.
-The resultant phase space distribution is much hotter, and unlike the previous scenario ($M_{2} \ll T_{R} \ll \mu$), the shape of the distribution depends on $T_{R}$ in this case.
+In order to elucidate this point, the BM2 scenario with $T_{R} = 50 \GeV$ ($M_{2} / T_{R} = 10$, purple solid) is also shown in Fig.~\ref{fig:dist-real}, where the effects of the electroweak phase transition is ignored for simplicity.
+The resultant phase space distribution is much hotter, and unlike the previous scenario ($M_{2} < T_{R} < \mu$), the shape of the distribution depends on $T_{R}$ in this case.